rks101/egnet/README.md

 ## HTTP versions

 HTTP is an application layer protocol that runs the internet (The World Wide Web).
-Hypertext docs include hyperlinks to other resources on the web pages/apps that can be accessed by clicking often using a mouse/trackpad or, these days, touch/tap on mobile devices.
+Hypertext docs include hyperlinks to other resources on the web pages/apps that can be accessed by clicking often using a mouse/trackpad or, these days, touch/tap on mobile devices - very much like while you are clicking links on this page online.

 HTTP Versions over the years: